-- Assignments: - 1 academic integrity quiz (required) due Jan 17th on Canvas - 3 theoretical homework assignments (16% of the grade total) - 3 programming assignments in python with project reports (18% of the grade each) - Final exam (30% of the grade): calculator + double-sided cheat sheet - There is sufficient time to complete every assignment if you start early - Late submissions and deadline extensions will not be possible because our schedule is tight (1 week background review, 3 weeks per project & homework, final exam) - Letter grades will be assigned based on the class performance, i.e., you do not need to and will not be able to get everything right in order to get a good grade - Tentative rubric: 85+: A; 80-85: A-; 75-80: B+; 65-75: B; 60-65: B-; 55-60: C+; ... - The rubric may be adjusted at the instructor's discretion
+- Assignments: - 3 theoretical homeworks (16% of the grade) - 3 programming assignments in python with project reports (18% of the grade each) - Final exam (30% of grade) - There is sufficient time to complete every assignment if you start early - Late submissions and deadline extensions will not be possible because our schedule is very tight (1 week background review, 3 weeks per project, final exam) - Letter grades will be assigned based on the class performance, i.e., you do not need to (and will not be able to) get everything right in order to get a good grade - Piazza is a great place for discussion, and I encourage you to use it - Students like to ask many questions but rarely help others.
+I will give extra credit (e.g., assign A to someone on the cut-off between A- and A) to students who answer questions on Piazza.